ANGRYCONEMAN/KinitoPET-save-file/README.md

 paste this file into C:\Users\YOURNAME\AppData\Roaming\KinitoPET

-you must replace 'YOURNAME' with your actual device thingy
+you must replace 'YOURNAME' with your actual device thingy.